Nordhausen, Thuringia: Cityscape

 Nordhausen's cityscape is marked by the near total destruction during the bombings in 1945, extinguishing most of the historic city centre.
 There were four historic city parts before: the old town within the city wall on a hill east of the Zorge valley, the new town within the valley between the river in the west, the city wall in the east, Hohensteinerstraße in the north and Vor dem Vogel street in the south, the Altendorf suburbium in the north-west around Altendorf and Am Alten Tor street and the Altnordhausen suburbium in the south-east around St. Mary's Church on the hill.
 Altnordhausen and the new town are completely vanished, the old town was destroyed up to 90%, only some buildings around Barfüßerstraße, Domstraße and Bäckerstraße on the western edge remained, whereas Altendorf preserved entirely.
+So around 25 % of the old town remain.
 During the 19th and 20th century, the city enlarged to all directions, the worker's districts were built up in the west at Zorge valley and Salza and to the east around Förstemannstraße and Leimbacher Straße.
 The mansion district developed in the north around Stolberger Straße and in the south and west along the railways, the big industrial areas are located.

 The reconstruction after the World War II was carried out in altered manner, changing the grid and the structure of Nordhausen, which can be clearly seen along the new main streets Rautenstraße and Töpferstraße.
 Some areas were never built up again, for example those north and south of Kranichstraße and around Georgengasse.
 Peripheral Plattenbau settlements were built during the later GDR period in the east at Leimbacher Straße and in the north around the hospital.
 The village Salza in the north-west is grown together with Nordhausen since the 20th century.